John Raimondi: Art forgery suit

 If Olenicoff had followed through with commissioning the works, Raimondi would have made $250,000 for each of the four proposed pieces.
-In 2010, Raimondi was informed that sculptures that originally had been submitted to the city of Brea, California as being his works were now credited to a Chinese artist.
+In 2010, Raimondi was informed that sculptures that originally had been submitted to the city of Brea, California as his works were now attributed to a Chinese forger.
 Raimondi had never authorized the creation or display of the sculptures he had discussed with Olenicoff.